NBISweden/workshop-reproducible-research/docs/singularity.md

 ```
 Bootstrap: library
 From: ubuntu:18.04

+%labels
+    DESCRIPTION Image for running the run_qc.sh script
+    AUTHOR Leif Wigge
 ```

 Here we'll use the Singularity Library as bootstrap agent, instead of Dockerhub as in the lol_cow example above.
 The base Singularity image will be `ubuntu:18.04`.
+We can also add metadata to our image using any name-value pair.

 * Next, add the `%environment` section: